ForceManager/forcemanager-cli/README.md

 Development tool to create ForceManager Fragments.

-Fragments are isolated parts of code enbeded in ForceManager divided in 3 types: Widgets, Forms and Pages.
+Fragments are isolated parts of code embeded in ForceManager divided in 3 types: Widgets, Forms and Pages.

 ## ⭐️ Features